 Following the Procedure

-When the procedure is over, you will be taken to the recovery room and then returned to your same day surgery room.
+When the procedure is over, you will be taken to the recovery room and then returned to your same day surgery room or inpatient room.

 You will use a recliner or a bed during this recovery period.
 Nurses will carefully monitor your recovery, provide light nourishment, and give you instructions for follow-up care.